Updated 2/01/2013: I wrote this article nearly a year ago, and if anything it is even more relevant in 2013 than 2012.

 - Life cycle expectancy: A two-year refresh rate is common for consumer devices, but enterprises have traditionally looked at five to seven years.
 What does a quick refresh cycle do to the overall ROI of the solution?

 - Operating environments: Adding a case helps with the drop specifications but does nothing for environmental sealing.
-According to Motorola, the primary cause of failure for units they service is not from being dropped but exposure to the elements.
+According to Zebra, the primary cause of failure for units they service is not from being dropped but exposure to the elements.
 This is where having an IP rating is so important.
 While being sealed against windblown dust and rain is standard on rugged devices, very few consumer devices are sealed at all.

 - Temperature ranges are very limited in Consumer Devices: The iPhone has an operating temperature of 32F – 95F (0C – 35C).
 The first rugged mobile computer I looked up had a range of -4F to 122F (-20C – 50C) with an optional heating unit that took it down to -22F (-30C).
 If the device is going to be outdoors (or any other challenging environment) it is a difference that cannot be underestimated.